isomerpages/imda-tradetrust/_solution/Trading of Goods.md

 </div>
 <div class="isomer-card-body">
 <div class="isomer-card-title">More Capital Liquidity</div>
-<div class="isomer-card-description">Conduct more trades, as quickly as possible for more profit with increased
+<div class="isomer-card-description">Conduct more trades for profit with access to more working capital due
-working capital from banks and financiers.</div>
+to expedited customer on-boarding from banks and financiers</div>
 </div>
 </div>
 <div class="isomer-card">